nosvagor/vagari/README.md

             Nearby (in hue) is cyan and pink.
-Unlike red and green, the pink/green(cyan) combo is probably the least universal pair, in terms of semantic meaning. <i>vagari</i> capitalizes on this ambiguity to assign them to the most fundamental discrete pairings: true|false.
+Unlike red and green, the pink/green(cyan) combo is probably the least universal pair, in terms of semantic meaning. <i>vagari</i> capitalizes on this ambiguity to assign them to the most fundamental discrete pairings: boolean.
         </p>
         <p>
             <b>cyan</b> is close to green, so it is assigned to true/yes